220111/220111/README.md

 - School work

 ### Past Projects
 I've worked on a few projects in the past.
-Most notibly I updated an open-source arduino script for connecting RC Transmitters to Windows computers to support the new arduino editor.
+I updated an open-source arduino script for connecting RC Transmitters to Windows computers to support the new arduino editor.
 I've also worked on a couple of hackathon projects with some friends.
 Most notibly is of course TinyTV.
 I submitted a couple of tiny games to game jams for fun.
 Check out [my website](https://hmorin.com) for more information and direct links to all of these.
 <!--
 **220111/220111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.